l3wk3m/house/README.md

 View deployed site [here.](https://l3wk3m.github.io/house/)

- *House* is a command-line interface program whose main goal is to ____.
-Upon receiving the user's input, the application ___.
-Subsequently, the user has the option to either persist with the chosen path, switch to another path, recall their memories or exit the application.
+ *House* is a command-line interface program whose main goal is to deliver the experience of a psychological horro themed text-based adventure game.
+The user if taken straight to the Main Menu where they get to choose to begin the game or not.
+Upon receiving the user's input, the application will launch into it's main game loop.
+Subsequently, the user is provided with their current game-state and prompted with two options of which path they would like to take next.
+The user will ultimately arrive at 1 of 4 different endings.

 ![Responsive Mockup](documentation/)